 What it would do: AB 452 would change the revolving loan fund for building or re-habilitating child care and preschool facilities into a grant fund.
 The fund could be used either to build new child care centers or to renovate, repair or bring up to code existing child care centers or family child care homes.

 Why it’s important: One of the biggest barriers to providing more subsidized care in California is the lack of classrooms and buildings, as reported by EdSource.
 Many nonprofit child care providers and school districts cannot afford to pay back loans and report having difficulty finding adequate sites to open up new centers.
-Family child care providers often cannot afford the fees to bring their sites up to code if they wish to expand.Bill status: Similar language was signed into law in the 2019-20 budget.
+Family child care providers often cannot afford the fees to bring their sites up to code if they wish to expand.Bill status: Gov. Newsom signed similar language into law in the 2019-20 budget.

 Family child care homes (SB 234)